30-minute interview coaching sessions

-Behavioral questions are skill-focused and are based on the philosophy that past experiences predict future behavior.
+Skill-focused and based on the philosophy that past experiences predict future behavior.
 They are designed to elicit concrete examples of things you’ve done.
-For example:

-Case questions present you with a situation and require you to share how you would approach it.
+Share how you would approach a problem or situation.
 They may be framed in an analytical, business structure or a “what if” scenario.
 For example: